 In 2009, Pathfinder International launched the HIV Prevention among Students and Faculty at Pre-Service Institutions program.
 With support from the Centers for Disease Control and Prevention and PEPFAR, and in partnership with the Ministry of Justice, the program brought HIV prevention outreach and behavior change promotion to two target populations:

 - Students, faculty, and staff at public health and educational training institutes in 11 provinces

 - Inmates in the prison systems of five provinces

 In 2009, the government of Mozambique, recognizing the magnitude of the HIV epidemic in its prison population, prioritized prison inmates as a high-risk group in need of immediate intervention (National Strategic HIV and AIDS Response Plan 2010–2014).
-For four years, Pathfinder International has supported the government’s response by implementing HIV in Prevention in Prisons—the country’s first project to contribute to an increase in access to HIV prevention and care for prisoners.
+For four years, Pathfinder International supported the government’s response by implementing HIV Prevention in Prisons—the country’s first project to contribute to an increase in access to HIV prevention and care for prisoners.

 Today there are 15,415 inmates in the Mozambican prison system, 98 percent of them men.
 Though evidence of the impact of HIV in prisons is limited, a preliminary report from Mozambique’s Ministry of Justice, released in 2013, reveals that HIV prevalence among inmates may reach 24 percent—nearly three times the rate of the general adult male population.